Barodwalrohan/Python-Assignments/README.md

 # Python-Assignments
-All the given assignments are uplloaded below.
+All the given assignments are uploaded.